SrijanBadhya/Debsoc/Running the PES Debsoc.md

 I don't know if this is due to the bystander effect caused by there always being someone already conducting the session.
 Even if there already is someone, **more seniors are always needed.**
 - The person who 'conducts' the session usually ends up judging, which can tire them out.
 Taking over their judging shifts and letting them speak gives them a chance to refresh.
-- My conversation with Akshat Saxena taught me that pro-ams are one of the most crucial ways to fast-track debate progress.
-Pro-ams help juniors understand what the right debate habits are.
+- My conversation with Akshat Saxena taught me that Pro-Ams are one of the most crucial ways to fast-track debate progress.
+Teaming up with a senior helps juniors understand what the right debate habits are.
 - Case prep with a senior you've teamed up with by itself is an incredible learning experience, and a very cool fascinating experience for the juniors that I've spoken to.
 <br>
 ![enter image description here](https://i.ibb.co/CsvVJk5s/Screenshot-2025-09-06-170630.png)